ypriverol/os-proteomics/manuscript.md

 ### Shared knowledge pushes the field forward

 Open-source software (OSS) fosters a collaborative ecosystem where researchers across institutions can freely contribute, refine, and extend tools, accelerating scientific progress.
-Unlike proprietary software that confines advancements to specific labs or companies, OSS allows researchers to build on each other’s work without duplicating efforts, promoting efficient resource use and transforming individual achievements into collective gains.
+Unlike proprietary software that confines advancements to specific labs or companies, OSS allows researchers to rapidly build on each other’s work without duplicating efforts, promoting efficient resource use and transforming individual achievements into collective gains.
 By democratizing access to high-quality tools, OSS enables scientists from resource-limited settings to leverage the same technology as those in well-funded institutions, fostering a diverse global community that drives innovation forward.

 Proteomics has greatly benefited from this open-source approach.